javawork/Collo/README.md

 This project can help you to collect distributed data into a repository easily even if the data is in anywhere with only simple settings.

-Collo was small code and was made for migration from MSSQL to MySQL and Elasticsearch for building DW and Statistics system at [my company](http://www.logickorea.co.kr/).
+Collo was small code and was made for migration from MSSQL to MySQL and Elasticsearch for building DW and Statistics system at [L&K](http://www.logickorea.co.kr/).
 And now, it has improved to import and export another repositories and has more functions.

 You can get data you want if there is a way to search on a repository.
 And you can modify and save the data.
 For example, you can use SQL if your repository is MySQL or MSSQL.